10 things you don’t know about Henshaws

 8. Our support is award winning

-Last year, Henshaw’s Pathway to Independence model won ‘Best Example of Service Delivery’ at the Visionary Conference 2016.
+Henshaw’s Pathway to Independence model won ‘Best Example of Service Delivery’ at the Visionary Conference 2016.
 We have a rich history in providing only the best services and support to those living with sight loss and other disabilities and have been lucky enough to win the poster category at Visionary Conference 2015 and 2016 for “Henshaws Skillstep Programme: A Social Return on Investment Analysis.” and “Henshaws Community Services – A Pathway to Wellbeing” respectively.
 Our Pathway continues to evolve and be adapted for current Covid times.

 9. Supporting us could make you rich!